XanaduAI/thewalrus/docs/code/python.rst

     :param array rpt: a ``np.int32`` length-:math:`n` array, corresponding to the number of times each row/column of matrix A is repeated.
     :param array mu: a ``np.complex128`` vector of length :math:`N` representing the vector of means/displacement.
 If not provided, ``mu`` is set to the diagonal of matrix ``A``.
 Note that this only affects the loop hafnian.
     :param bool loop: If ``True``, the loop hafnian is returned.
 Default false.
-    :param bool use_eigen: If ``True``, he Eigen linear algebra library is used for matrix multiplication

 .. py:function:: hafnian_nonneg(A, nsample)